-Goal ESD-3: Children form relationships and interact positively with familiar adults who are consistent and responsive to their needs.
-Developmental Indicators Infants Birth to 12 months Younger Toddlers 8 to 21 months Older Toddlers 18 to 36 months Younger Preschoolers 36 to 48 months Older Preschoolers 48 to 60+ months Enjoy being held, cuddled, and talked to by familiar adults.
+Goal ESD-3: Children lo rm relationships and int eract positively with raini mar adults who are consiste ent and responsive to th Developmental Indicators Infants Birth to 12 months Younger Toddlers 8 to 21 months Older Toddlers 18 to 36 months Younger Preschoolers 36 to 48 months Older Preschoolers 48 to 60+ months Enjoy being held, cuddled, and talked to by familiar adults.
 ESD-3a Recognize and reach out to familiar people.
-ESD-3b Show preference for and emotional connection with adults who take care of them on a regular basis ("check in" with caregiver while playing, greet family member with • Seek out trusted teachers and caregivers as needed (for emotional support, physical assistance, social interaction, problem solving, and approval).
-ESD-3j • Seek out trusted teachers and caregivers as needed (for emotional support, physical assistance, social interaction, problem solving, and approval).
-ESD-30 Seek out trusted teachers and caregivers as needed (for emotional support, physical assistance, social interaction, problem solving, and approval).
-ESD-3t Seek to be near their caregivers; stop crying when they come near.
-ESD-3c big hug, seek out caregiver when upset or uncertain, exhibit anxiety when adult leaves).
-ESD-3g Form close relationships with their primary caregivers and other familiar adults.
-ESD-3k Show affection for adults they are close to.
-ESD-3p Form positive relationships with new teachers or caregivers over time.
-ESD-3u Show signs of separation anxiety when a familiar Offer toys and objects to familiar Seek help from trusted adults when upset (when fearful or having difficulty Given time, form positive relationships with new teachers or Use language effectively to continue conversations with caregiver leaves.
+ESD-3b Seek to be near their caregivers; stop crying when they come near.
+ESD-3c Show signs of separation anxiety when a familiar caregiver leaves.
+ESD-3d Make eye contact with others.
+ESD-3e Show preference for and emotional connection with adults who take care of them on a regular basis ("check in" with caregiver while playing, greet family member with big hug, seek out caregiver when upset or uncertain, exhibit anxiety when adult leaves).
+ESD-3g Offer toys and objects to familiar adults.
+ESD-3h Look to adult for affirmation of behavior/guidance.
+ESD-3i Seek out trusted teachers and caregivers as needed (for emotional support, physical assistance, social interaction, problem solving, and approval).
+ESD-3j Form close relationships with their primary caregivers and other familiar adults.
+ESD-3k Seek help from trusted adults when upset (when fearful or having difficulty with something).
+ESD-3l Are less likely to get upset when primary caregiver is with them.
+ESD-3m Seek out trusted teachers and caregivers as needed (for emotional support, physical assistance, social interaction, problem solving, and approval).
+ESD-30 Show affection for adults they are close to.
+ESD-3p Given time, form positive relationships with new teachers or caregivers.
+ESD-3q Show ease and comfort in their interactions with familiar adults.
+ESD-3r Seek out trusted teachers and caregivers as needed (for emotional support, physical assistance, social interaction, problem solving, and approval).
+ESD-3t Form positive relationships with new teachers or caregivers over time.
+ESD-3u Use language effectively to continue conversations with familiar adults and to influence their behavior (ask for help, ask an adult to do something).
+ESD-3v Imitate sounds, facial expressions, or gestures Use words to influence caregivers' behavior (ask for help, talk about something Ask for assistance from adults.
+ESD-3s they want the adult to do).

-- Make eye contact with others.
-ESD-3e

-- Imitate sounds, facial expressions, or gestures they see other people do (peeka-boo, hands up for "so big").
-ESD-3f

-- ESD-3d